-As part of its transportation planning process, Evansville MPO completed the transportation conformity process for the 2045 MTP and 2020 -2024 TIP.
-This report documents that the 2045 MTP and 2020 -2024 TIP meet the federal transportation conformity requirements in 40 CFR Part 93.
+As part of its transportation planning process, Evansville MPO completed the transportation conformity process for the MTP 2050 and 2024 - 2028 TIP.
+This chapter documents that the MTP 2050 and 2024 - 2028 TIP meet the federal transportation conformity requirements in 40 CFR Part 93.

 Clean Air Act (CAA) section 176(c) (42 U.S.C.
 7506(c)) requires that federally funded or approved highway and transit activities are consistent with ("conform to") the purpose of the State Implementation Plan (SIP).
-Conformity for the purpose of the SIP means that transportation activities will not cause or contribute to new air quality violations, worsen existing violations, or delay timely attainment of the relevant NAAQS or any interim milestones (42 U.S.C.
-7506(c)(1)).
-EPA's transportation conformity rules establish the criteria and procedures for determining whether metropolitan transportation plans, transportation improvement programs (TIPs), and federally supported highway and transit projects conform to the SIP (40 CFR Parts 51.390 and 93).
+Conformity to the purpose of the SIP means that transportation activities will not cause or contribute to new air quality violations, worsen existing violations, or delay timely attainment of the relevant NAAQS or any interim milestones.
+42 U.S.C.
+7506(c)(1).
+EPA's transportation conformity rules establish the criteria and procedures for determining whether metropolitan transportation plans, transportation improvement programs (TIPs), and federally supported highway and transit projects conform to the SIP.
+40 CFR Parts 51.390 and 93.

 On February 16, 2018, the United States Court of Appeals for the District of Columbia Circuit in South Coast Air Quality Mgmt.
 District v.
-EPA ("South Coast II", 882 F.3d 1138) held that transportation conformity determinations must be made in areas that were either nonattainment or maintenance for the 1997 ozone national ambient air quality standard (NAAQS) and attainment for the 2008 ozone NAAQS when the 1997 ozone NAAQS was revoked.
+EPA ("South Coast II," 882 F.3d 1138) held that transportation conformity determinations must be made in areas that were either nonattainment or maintenance for the 1997 ozone national ambient air quality standard (NAAQS) and attainment for the 2008 ozone NAAQS when the 1997 ozone NAAQS was revoked.
 These conformity determinations are required in these areas after February 16, 2019.
-Vanderburgh and Warrick Counties were maintenance areas at the time of the 1997 ozone NAAQS revocation on April 6, 2015 and was also designated attainment for the 2008 ozone NAAQS on May 21, 2012.
-Therefore, per the South Coast II decision, this conformity determination is being made for the 1997 ozone NAAQS in the MTP and TIP.
+Vanderburgh and Warrick Counties were maintenance areas at the time of the 1997 ozone NAAQS revocation on April 6, 2015 and were also designated attainment for the 2008 ozone NAAQS on May 21, 2012.
+Therefore, per the South Coast II decision, this conformity determination is being made for the 1997 ozone NAAQS on the MTP and TIP.